CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 Established, popular brands are more expensive because they invest heavily in marketing and sponsorships.

-As a result, the cost of these activities is passed on to us. brands are more expensive on average than less-known wheel manufacturers.
+As a result, the cost of these activities is passed on to us.
+Brands are more expensive on average than less-known wheel manufacturers.

 However, the quality of wheels from less-known or Chinese brands can be just as good as those from mainstream brands that cost more.